mumoshu/variant/README.md

 Automating DevOps workflows is difficult because it often involve multiple `executables` like shell/ruby/perl/etc scripts and commands.

-Because those executables vary in
+Bause those executables vary in:

 * Its quality, from originally one-off script written in a day but living for several months or even years, to serious commands which are well-designed and written in richer programming languages with enough testing,
 * Its interface.
 Passing parameters via environment variables, application specific command-line flags, configuration files

-writing a single tool which
+Writing a single tool which

 * wires up all the executables
 * re-implements all the things currently done in various tools